-What is the best alternative to Quicken for Mac?
+What are the best Quicken alternatives for Mac?

 Luckily, many of the financial apps mentioned on this list can be used as a standalone on Mac: YNAB, Tiller, and Moneydance.
 If any of them suit your needs, that is probably your best bet.

-If you aren’t interested in all these flashy new apps and just want something similar to Quicken, your best bet is probably Moneydance.
+If you aren’t interested in all these flashy new apps and just want something similar to Quicken, your best bet is probably Moneydance or Moneyspire.
 It looks similar to the old Quicken, plus it allows you to work “offline,” not relying on the cloud.